alexdietz1988/LocalBrews/README.md

 ## Description
 A React/Redux app that helps users find breweries in their area and keep track of the local beers they’ve tried, using data from [Open Brewery DB](https://www.openbrewerydb.org).

-You can visit the deployed app [here](https://localbrews.netlify.app/).
 You can find the backend repo [here](https://github.com/alexdietz1988/local-brews-backend).

 ## Screenshots
 <img width=600 alt="screenshot1" src="https://raw.githubusercontent.com/alexdietz1988/LocalBrews/main/screenshots/screenshot1.png">